walmartlabs/lacinia/docs/resolve/overview.rst

 .. tip::

-   It is possible to :doc:`preview nested selections <selections>` in a field resolver, which can enable some important optimizations.
+   It is possible to :doc:`preview nested selections <selections>` in a field resolver, which can be used to implement some important optimizations.

 Meanwhile, the selected data from the resolved value is added to the result map.

 If the value is a scalar type, it is added as-is.

-Otherwise, the value is a structured type, and the query must provide nested selections.
+Otherwise, the value is a structured type, and the query **must** provide nested selections.

 Field Resolver Arguments
 ------------------------

-A field resolver is passed three parameters:
+A field resolver is passed three arguments:

 * The application context.